-The Western Cape Workshop of the National Advisory Council on Innovation’s Provincial Roadshow will take place at InvestSA on 10 September 2019.
+The Western Cape Workshop of the National Advisory Council on Innovation’s Provincial Roadshow took place place at InvestSA on 10 September 2019.

 Why this event, now?